School of Physical and Sports Sciences and Techniques (STAPS)

 - 31 administrative staff

-- 93% employment rate after a master's degree
+- 93% employment rate after completing a master’s degree

-The UFR STAPS prepares students for all professions related to sports and physical activity, such as coach, sports teacher, sports equipment designer, sports tourism professional, etc.
+The STAPS department prepares students for a wide range of careers in sports and physical activity, such as coach, physical education teacher, sports equipment designer, sports tourism professional, and more.

-The courses offered by the UFR STAPS award Bachelor's, Master's, and University Diplomas.
-Sports practice plays a key role in these courses, but scientific and theoretical teaching accounts for 70% of the curriculum.
+The programs offered by the UFR STAPS lead to bachelor’s, master’s, and university diplomas.
+While practical sports training plays a central role in these programs, scientific and theoretical coursework accounts for 70% of the curriculum.